PowerLoom/docs/docs/build-with-powerloom/use-cases/existing-implementations/activity-tracking/index.md

 }
 ```

-The preloader dependencies like [`block_transactions`](https://github.com/Powerloom/pooler/blob/main/snapshotter/utils/preloaders/tx_receipts/preloader.py) are crucial as they define the initial data set that the snapshot builder will process.
+Critical dependencies, such as [`block_transactions`](https://github.com/Powerloom/pooler/blob/main/snapshotter/utils/preloaders/tx_receipts/preloader.py), are essential components defining the initial dataset processed by the snapshot builder.

-## Extending to track other on-chain activities
+## Expanding to Monitor Additional On-chain Activities

-Implementing custom snapshot processors is a straightforward process.
-We have a section in [Build with Powerloom](/docs/build-with-powerloom/use-cases/building-new-usecase) which covers this in detail.
+Extending the tracking of other on-chain activities through custom snapshot processors is a straightforward process.
+For detailed guidance on this topic, please refer to the [Build with Powerloom](/docs/build-with-powerloom/use-cases/building-new-usecase) section.